 When we were planning our first Disney holiday we wondered whether or not to use Disney World transport or whether to hire a car to get around.
-In the end we decided we wouldn’t as we didn’t want Hubby to be the only driver, and I wasn’t sure about driving in a different country.
+In the end we decided we wouldn’t hire a car as we didn’t want Hubby to be the only driver, and I wasn’t sure about driving in a different country.

 After stepping off the plane, getting through security and sitting down on the Magical Express, we realised what a great decision we had made not to have to find the hire car and then drive to Caribbean Beach resort where we stayed.
 To be able to relax became one of the many reasons we love Walt Disney World Transport.

 Walt Disney World transport consists of busses, a monorail, boats and the introduction of the Gondola skyline system opening late Summer / Fall 2019.
 All of these choices give you plenty of options when travelling between parks, resorts and the airport.
-There are rumours that there are plans to add in a gondola system as well, so watch this space if that unfolds.

 Yes that’s right, if you’re staying in a Disney resort then the Walt Disney transportation system is free to use.
 This starts with the Magic Express which takes you to and from the airport.
 After a long flight, it’s heaven to sit down on the bus and let someone else drive you.